Mount Holly Project Overview

 NC 273 Landscaping Project

-Funding for phase 1 of the landscaping along the newly widening roadway is planned later this year (2021).
+Funding for phase 1 of the landscaping along the newly widened roadway is planned.
 Phase 1 consists of landscaping the medians.

 Carolina Thread Trail Signage Program